tc39/proposal-error-capturestacktrace/README.md

 >
 > Passing in `MyError` as a second argument means that the constructor call to `MyError` won’t show up in the stack trace.

+Note that although the documentation states that the stack trace is immediately collected and formatted, this is not the case in V8 because of the existence of the [Error.prepareStackTrace](https://v8.dev/docs/stack-trace-api#customizing-stack-traces) method.
+Formatting is performed when the `stack` is first accessed, to avoid spending time formatting a strack trace that is potentially never accessed.

 ## Implementation Divergence

 Unfortunately, the JSC implementation diverges from the V8 one: